tenox7/wfm/README.md

 ```

 ## History
-WFM begun its life around 1994 as a CGI Perl script for CERN httpd server to allow
+WFM begun its life around 1994 as a CGI Perl script for CERN httpd server, to allow
-uploading and managing customer logs by field support engineers over the web and a
+uploading and managing customer logs by field support engineers over the web and
-front end to FTP server.
+as a front end to FTP server.
 Later rewritten in C language, when CGIC library and
 Apache httpd were released.
 Up to 2015 WFM has been a closed source commercial
 application used for lightweight document management and supported by a few customers.
-Later it has been open sourced.
+It has been open sourced.
 In 2022 WFM has been rewritten in Go as a stand-alone
 application with built-in web server for more modern deployment styles.